wozitaoran/IMGolang/README.md

-goim
+IMGolang
 ==============
-goim is a im server writen by golang.
+IMGolang is a im server writen by golang.base on goim.

 ## Features
  * Light weight